graziele-fagundes/graziele-fagundes/README.md

 hi! my name is Graziele, but you can call me enjoy 🤠

-I'm a full stack software developer currently working with delphi (pascal).
+I'm a full stack software developer currently working with laravel, vue.js and delphi.

 find me: grazifagundesm@gmail.com